Naksh-Rathore/sdl3-starter/README.md

-# SDL3 Starter
+# SDL3 & OpenGL Starter

 ## Overview

-A simple repo designed to help you get started on SDL3.
-It uses Visual Studio 2022, Windows 11, x64-based processor, and SDL 3.2.24.
+A simple repo designed to help you get started on SDL3 and OpenGL.
+It uses Visual Studio 2022, Windows 11, x64-based processor, SDL3, and GLFW.
 The file paths are according to my computer, so I recommend changing them to your own.

 ## Getting Started